Spoofing defense for Custom domains: SPF, DKIM, DMARC

 Now after going through SPF and DKIM, the question is what should a receiving server do if it gets an email which failed these checks.
 This is where Domain-based Message Authentication, Reporting and Conformance (DMARC) comes in by allowing the domain owner to specify what should happen with failed checks as well as get feedback/reports.

-Through your hosting provider, domain registrar, or DNS provider, you’ll need to add DNS records of type ‘TXT’ (_dmarc.yourdomain.com OR _dmarc; depending on your hosting/domain/DNS provider acceptance).
+Through your hosting provider, domain registrar, or DNS provider, you’ll need to add DNS record of type ‘TXT’ with the name ‘_dmarc’ (which will form a TXT record such as _dmarc.yourdomain.com; depending on your hosting/domain/DNS provider acceptance).
 We recommend referring to your provider’s help documentation for specific information on adding TXT records.

 - There are several external tools that you can use to further test the SPF (e.g., http://www.kitterman.com/spf/validate.html), DKIM (e.g., http://dkimvalidator.com) or both (e.g., https://www.mail-tester.com).